Which of the following is NOT a balance sheet account? | Study Prep in Pearson+

 1

-Step 1: Understand the structure of the balance sheet.
-The balance sheet is a financial statement that reports a company's assets, liabilities, and equity at a specific point in time.
-It includes accounts that represent the financial position of the company.
+Step 1: Understand the structure of a balance sheet.
+A balance sheet is a financial statement that reports a company's assets, liabilities, and equity at a specific point in time.
+It is divided into three main sections: Assets, Liabilities, and Equity.

-Step 2: Identify the types of accounts typically found on a balance sheet.
-These include asset accounts (e.g., Inventory, Accounts Receivable), liability accounts (e.g., Accounts Payable), and equity accounts (e.g., Retained Earnings).
+Step 2: Identify the accounts listed in the problem and categorize them.
+Accounts Receivable and Inventory are asset accounts, while Retained Earnings is an equity account.
+These are all part of the balance sheet.

-Step 4: Compare the given options to the categories of balance sheet accounts.
-Inventory and Accounts Receivable are asset accounts, while Retained Earnings is an equity account.
-Service Revenue does not fit into any of these categories because it is an income statement account.
+Step 4: Confirm that Service Revenue does not fit into the categories of assets, liabilities, or equity, which are the components of the balance sheet.

-Step 5: Conclude that Service Revenue is the correct answer to the question, as it is not a balance sheet account.
+Step 5: Conclude that Service Revenue is the correct answer because it is not a balance sheet account, but rather an income statement account.

 Watch next